A Linearly Convergent Douglas-Rachford Splitting Solver for Markovian Information-Theoretic Optimization Problems: Applications

-In the section, we apply the results stated above to practical problems.
-In the general Markovian Lagrangian framework \eqref{eq:prob_form_gg_lag}, we focus on two specific non-convex information theoretic optimization problems, i.e. the IB and PF problems.
 Our results depend on the convexity and smoothness of the two sub-objective functions.
-For the convexity, in the two problems, the variable to optimize is the conditional probability $p_{z|x}$.
-From elementary results in information theory, the negative entropy function $-H(X)$ is convex w.r.t. the probability $p_x$, and similarly for the negative conditional entropy with given prior \cite{Cover:2006:EIT:1146355}.
-On the other hand, for smoothness, we use the following definition to establish smoothness conditions for the (conditional) entropy functions and find the associated Lipschitz coefficients. \begin{manualdefinition}{2} A measure $u(x)$ is said to be \textit{$\epsilon$-infimal} if there exists $\epsilon>0$, such that $\inf_{x\in \mathcal{X}}u(x)=\varepsilon$. \end{manualdefinition} The $\varepsilon$-infimal assumptions are commonly adopted in density/entropy estimation problems \cite{6203416,han2020optimal} for the smoothness of the estimation problems and facilitating the optimization process.
-A key finding in this work is that the entropy function whose associated probability mass vector is an $\varepsilon$-infimal measure, is weakly convex with a coefficient proportional to $1/\varepsilon$.
-In addition, if $Y-X-Z$ forms a Markov chain and a sub-objective function consists of a convex function, then it turns out that we can have a tighter bound than the weak convexity, which is defined next as the \textit{restricted} weak convexity. \begin{manualdefinition}{4} A function $f:\mathbb{R}^d\mapsto[0,\infty)$, is $\omega$\textit{-restricted weakly convex}, $\omega>0$ w.r.t. a matrix $A\in\mathbb{R}^{m\times d}$ if $f\in C^1$ and the following holds:
+For the convexity, the negative entropy function $-H(X)$ is convex w.r.t. the probability $p_x$.
+Similarly, for the negative conditional entropy with a known marginal, it is also convex \cite{Cover:2006:EIT:1146355}.
+Additionally, we use the following definition to establish smoothness conditions for the (conditional) entropy functions and find the associated Lipschitz coefficients. \begin{manualdefinition}{2} A measure $u(x)$ is said to be \textit{$\epsilon$-infimal} if there exists $\epsilon>0$, such that $\inf_{x\in \mathcal{X}}u(x)=\varepsilon$. \end{manualdefinition} The $\varepsilon$-infimal assumptions are commonly adopted in density/entropy estimation problems \cite{6203416,han2020optimal} for smoothness conditions that will facilitate the optimization process.
+A key observation used in this work is that the entropy function whose associated probability mass vector is an $\varepsilon$-infimal measure, is weakly convex with a coefficient proportional to $1/\varepsilon$.
+In addition, under the Markov chain $Y\rightarrow X\rightarrow Z$, by data-processing inequality we can have a tighter bound than the weak convexity, which is defined next as the \textit{restricted} weak convexity. \begin{manualdefinition}{4} A function $f:\mathbb{R}^d\mapsto[0,\infty)$, is $\omega$\textit{-restricted weakly convex}, $\omega>0$ w.r.t. a matrix $A\in\mathbb{R}^{m\times d}$ if $f\in C^1$ and the following holds:

-\end{manualdefinition} It is worth noting that restricted convexity was adopted in deriving the privacy parameter in differential privacy~\cite{6686179}.
+\end{manualdefinition} It is worth noting that the restricted convexity was adopted in deriving the privacy parameter in differential privacy~\cite{6686179}.
 As will be shown below, it relaxes the restrictions on the linear constraints.